stengof/rsschool-cv/cv.md

 Studying in the Belarusian State University of Informatics and Radioelectronics.

 8. ## English:
 According to the Epam training.by and other English tests.
-My English level is about B1
+My English level is about B1.
+I often practise my English.